All Episodes

 They're all about establishing new narratives for the upcoming new president should he end up being a Republican.

-Donald Trump isn't even the Republican nominee yet, but his incendiary rhetoric, most notably about killing the families of terrorists and bringing back torture has critics on the right and the left discussing the most extreme countermeasures at an unusually early point in the race.
+Donald Trump isn't even the Republican nominee yet, but his incendiary rhetoric, most notably about killing the families of terrorists and bringing back torture, has critics on the right and the left discussing the most extreme countermeasures at an unusually early point in the race.

 Impeachment is already on the lips of pundits, newspaper editorials, constitutional scholars, and even a few members of Congress.

-On his radio show last month, Rush Limbaugh even put a very brisk timeline on it.
+And then I'm quoted here in this politico story on his radio show last month, Rush Limbaugh even put a very brisk timeline on it.

 I just blew it by about six months.